TOVISTE/hello-world/README.md

 Got started.

 17/05/19
-Food suuplies are running low, there's probably only a few days left.
+Food suuplies are running low, there are probably only a few days left.
 BTW the new Avengers was great.